 We are civic-minded individuals interested in causes as diverse as education reform, food sustainability, environmental conservation, refugee ethics, health rights and so much more.
-We have members from diverse academic passions like engineering, public policy, pre-med, earth and ocean science, and program II.
-But what unites us is a passion to make a difference and a yearning to support each other through out.
+We are from diverse academic passions: engineering, public policy, pre-med, earth and ocean science, program II.
+But what unites us is a passion to make a difference and a yearning to support each other throughout.